tash-g/BLKI_diel/README.md

   - _sun altitude_: Numeric sun altitude, in degrees.
 Sun altitude is the angular elevation of the center of the solar disk above the horizon
   - _temp_: Numeric temperature in degrees celsius
   - _hour_: Numeric value for hour of day; 24-hour format

-- **BLKI_breeding-success.csv** Gives population-level annual breeding success for each colony.
-Data columns are as follows:
-  - _year_: Factor encoding year of record
-  - _n_nests_: Number of nests data collected from
-  - _large_chicks_per_nest_: Numeric proportion of nests producing large chicks - this is our measure of breeding success
-  - _colony_: Factor encoding the colony from which data were collected

 - **BLKI_gls-daily-behaviour.RData** Dataset summarising daily behaviour for each bird.
 Data colums are as follows:
   - _ring_: Factor encoding unique ID of bird